Visby

 El contenido de esta página no está disponible en el idioma solicitado.

-After successful editions in 2018 and 2019, the Organization of World Heritage Cities (OWHC) with its Regional Secretariat for Northwest Europe and North America organizes for a third time a travel scholarship for young people.
+After successful editions in 2018, 2019 and 2022, the Organization of World Heritage Cities (OWHC) with its Regional Secretariat for Northwest Europe and North America organizes for a fourth time already a travel scholarship for young people.
 Equipped with a budget of up to 1.000 €, the winners of the scholarship program have the opportunity to discover World Heritage Cities and experience why our UNESCO World Heritage needs to be preserved.

 This project is aimed at young people from ages 18 to 28 in order to make Europe’s and North America’s World Heritage a more tangible experience for the younger generation.
 Each traveler/team has to visit at least three different cities listed as World Heritage in at least two different countries, with at least two destinations being one of the member cities of the Regional Secretariat of Northwest Europe and North America.
 Otherwise, they are completely independent at planning their own trip.